What is Homeowners Insurance?

 Homeowners Insurance Benefits

-- It can also provide peace of mind in an emergency and vulnerable situation by protecting you and your family
+- Protecting you and your family can also provide peace of mind in an emergency and vulnerable situation.

 - As these insurance premiums are tax-deductible, one can save money on taxes.